African American Studies Program – University of Florida By‐Laws / Preamble

 A committee of African American Studies core faculty and the Director will review merit materials submitted by faculty for merit pay increases.
 The committee and Director will follow guidelines that are consistent with College and University standards for review.
 The Director will make the final decision, but faculty members will be allowed to contest the decision.

 - The Advisory Committee shall consist of at least seven members, with the Director acting as AC Chair.
-At a minimum, AC members will include the AASP Director and representatives from student organizations such as the UF Black Student Union, Black Graduate Student Organization, Association of Black Alumni, Institute for Black Culture, African Studies Union, Club Creole, and others selected by the Director and core faculty.
-It can also include major and minor students (one of whom may be an alumnus of the program).
+At a minimum, AC members will include the AASP Director, professor’s emeriti of the AASP, relevant community representatives, an affiliate faculty member, and representatives from student organizations such as the UF Black Student Union, Black Graduate Student Organization, Association of Black Alumni, Institute for Black Culture, African Studies Union, Club Creole, and others selected by the Director and core faculty.
+It may also include major and minor students (one of whom may be an alumnus of the program).
 The UF AASP Advisory Committee is a non‐voting body designed to guide the Director’s decision‐making process.